basepr1me/ESP32-Foxhunt-Rabbit/README.md

 # Library Requirements
 XT_DAC_Audio: https://www.xtronical.com/the-dacaudio-library-download-and-installation/

 Morse: https://github.com/basepr1me/Morse

 AsyncTCP: https://github.com/me-no-dev/AsyncTCP

 ESPAsyncWebServer: https://github.com/me-no-dev/ESPAsyncWebServer

 # audio_call.h information
 A file called audio_call.h is required for this to run.
-Obviously, I'm not going to up load my club's audio file, because it is only legal for club members to use it.
+Obviously, I'm not going to upload my club's audio file, because it is only legal for club members to use it.

 To create your own file, the following website has the information you need: https://circuitdigest.com/microcontroller-projects/esp32-based-audio-player